zfisch/courageous-trapeze/README.md

-# Socialite
+# antiSocialite

-Socialite allows you to import your Facebook contacts to schedule text and social communications with your closest contacts.
+antiSocialite allows you to schedule SMS communications with your closest contacts.

 ## Team